Joancesar/TresEnRaya-.NET/README.md

 ---

 This project is a Tic Tac Toe Game using .NET Framework 4.7.2

 Libraries:

-WPF for the User Interface and Sockets to do the communication
+WPF for the User Interface

+Sockets to do the communication

 ![Tic Tac Toe Game](preview.png)